esp8266/Arduino/doc/ideoptions.rst

 ~~~~~~~~~~~~

 The is the serial speed setup for flashing the ESP.
 It is not related with
-the serial speed programmed from inside the sketch, is enabled.
+the serial speed programmed from inside the sketch, if enabled.
 Default
 values are legacy.
 The highest speed option (around 1Mbaud) should always
 work.
 Defaults can be updated using the <boards>.txt builder.